onehilltech/ember-cli-mdc/packages/mdc-fab/README.md

 ### Description

-Add a link component displays as a floating action button.
+Add a link component that displays as a floating action button.

 ### Usage